Deciding if Fighting Traffic Tickets Is a Good Idea

 - Courthouses will rarely go through the trouble of bringing the video or picture to court, usually resulting in an automatic dismissal of the ticket.

 - Even if they do, there is no human subject to question other than the officer who viewed the tape.
 The second the officer opens his mouth, you just object "hearsay".
-Hearsay is the equivalent of "so and so told me", which courts consider unreliable evidence.
-After all, the officer didn't actually see you do anything, rather the officer is relying on the observations of someone/something else.
+If the officer didn't actually see you do anything, he or she is relying on the observations of someone/something else.
 As a result, the officer can't testify as to what you did wrong and obviously neither can the camera.
-It takes courage to do this, but it can work.

 In many states, you are entitled to a trial by mail.
 You submit your claim as to why you are innocent in a letter, and the officer must do the same.
 While officers will often show up for court because it is an overtime opportunity, trial by mail is pure paperwork, and they will often not bother to submit their side of the story.
 When this happens, you win by default.
 Should you lose by mail, you have lost nothing: you can still request an in-person trial, request traffic school, or pay your fine.